 Line of Duty Cast Spotted Filming Near Belfast City Airport Sparking New Series Hopes

-Speculation that hit BBC police drama 'Line of Duty' could be returning to our screens has reached fever pitch after several key cast members were spotted filming near Belfast City Airport.
-Eagle-eyed fans shared photos on social media showing Adrian Dunbar, Vicky McClure, and Martin Compston, who play the iconic AC-12 trio, in character and surrounded by a film crew, sparking widespread hope that a new series or a one-off special is in the works.
+Speculation that hit BBC police drama 'Line of Duty' could be returning to our screens has been confirmed, with the BBC officially announcing a seventh series after cast members Adrian Dunbar, Vicky McClure, and Martin Compston were spotted filming near Belfast City Airport.
+Eagle-eyed fans shared photos on social media showing the iconic AC-12 trio in character and surrounded by a film crew, sparking widespread excitement that a new chapter for the beloved drama is now firmly in production.

 Background